Deckers Outdoor Corporation (DECK) CEO Dave Powers on Q4 2020 Results - Earnings Call Transcript

 And what we're hearing from our wholesale partners from an UGG perspective is they're still confident that UGG is going to be a key brand for them in the back half of the year.
 We’ve heard that they need to be successful in the holiday timeframe as we all know.
 And the current trend is happening with Fluff Yeah program, Flipper and Neumel things are progressing well.
 So certainly there's challenges with store opening, but we are seeing in our business and also some of our key partners, very strong uptick in e-commerce, which is making up some of that loss in stores.

 And I think with stores opening hopefully here and key partners over the coming months, we'll see some improvements there.
 So the outlook right now seems very, very good confident about it.
 We're hearing from our partners that UGG is going to be a key brand in their portfolio for the rest of the year.
 They are making cuts and so we are just being mindful of that and monitoring it.
-But so far the first five or six weeks into the quarter, I think they’re [42.46] nicely for UGG and then same with HOKA.
+But so far the first five or six weeks into the quarter, I think they’re [indiscernible] nicely for UGG and then same with HOKA.
 I think what we're finding is both HOKA and UGG are proving to be really important brand for consumers right now.

 UGG on the work from home comfort, lifestyle perspective, it's nice to know that when people think of comfort and home and casual, they do think of UGG first and foremost.
 And then a lot of consumers, as you all know, are doing home workouts and trying to exercise more.
 And so that trend is also continuing to keep HOKA as a critical brand.
 And I think you’ve seen that in the Google Trends data that came out that we referenced in the script.
 The brands are demand.
 We’re challenged with wholesale store openings at our own store openings.
 But we think the outlook where we stand today looks good.